 Sustainable development goals, economic dimension, social dimension, environmental dimension, best practice, policy, optimisation, benchmarking, composite indicators, data envelopment analysis

-Centre for Business Analytics in Practice
+Professor A. Emrouznejad Centre for Business Analytics in Practice a.emrouznejad@surrey.ac.ukSurrey Business School, The University of Surrey, Guildford, UK

 Studentships are available for full-time and part-time study on the Management and Business PhD at Surrey Business School.

 The Research Excellence Framework 2021 (REF2021) saw the University of Surrey moving up 12 places to 33rd in the UK rankings for overall research quality.
 The University is now also ranked in the top 20 in the UK for the overall quality of research outputs.
 41 per cent of Surrey’s submitted research rated as world-leading, the highest possible rating, up from 22 per cent when REF last took place in 2014.
+As part of REF2021, Surrey was ranked in the top 10 for the outputs and top 20 for the real-world impact of our business research.

 The funding application form (docx) should be completed electronically and returned to Wai-Si El-Hassan (sbs@surrey.ac.uk).
 Please note that this form should be signed by your nominated supervisor before submission.